-Over the past fifteen years, we have talked a lot about passive income.
-For the uninitiated, passive income refers to the money you earn from sources like dividends, interest, and rents.
-It is the money that your money earns for you; that gets deposited in your family's bank account or CCDA whether or not you get out of bed in the morning.
+While some investors aim to generate as much wealth as possible over the long haul, many want to use their investments to create income today.
+This passive income refers to the money you earn from sources such as dividends, interest, and rents.
+It is the money that your money earns for you and is deposited in your family's bank account whether or not you get out of bed in the morning.
 The ultimate goal of most investors is to generate enough passive income that they can live a comfortable life upon retirement when they are no longer able to earn a paycheck.

-When building an investment portfolio, one trick you can use to stay the course and get rich is to measure your success by the total amount of passive income your portfolio generates in cold, hard cash each year.
-Following this philosophy seems to work for people because it is simple and you can see tangible proof of your progress as checks are sent to you in the mail or directly deposited into your bank account.
+When building an investment portfolio, one trick you can use to stay on course toward financial independence is to measure your success by the amount of passive income you are generating in cold, hard cash each year.
+When you do this, you can see tangible proof of your progress as checks arrive in the mail or are deposited directly into your bank account.

-Imagine you have $10,000.00 in savings that you want to invest for the long-term.
-You decide to buy 500 shares of General Electric at $20.00 per share.
-Let's say, the current dividend is 17¢ per quarter.
-That is, every 90 days, you would get a check for $85.00.
-If you have the money directly deposited, at the end of the year, you'd have $340.00 in cash sitting in the account.
+Imagine you have $10,000 in savings that you want to invest for the long term.
+You decide to buy 833 shares of General Electric at $12 per share.
+Let's say the current dividend per share is 12 cents per quarter.
+That is, every 90 days, you would get a check for about $100.
+If you have the money directly deposited, at the end of the year, you'd have nearly $400 in cash sitting in the account.

-At the end of the second year, you are now generating $340.00 in passive income from your General Electric dividends and $387.96 in passive income from your Johnson & Johnson dividends for a grand total of $727.96.
-You ignore the fluctuations of the stock market entirely, focusing on one thing and one thing only: Whether you can get that passive income figure to grow faster than inflation as the years pass.
-You think like a long-term business owner, not a speculator.
+At the end of the second year, you are now generating $400 in passive income from your General Electric dividends and $266 in passive income from your Johnson and Johnson dividends for a grand total of $666.

 A Good Passive Income Portfolio Grows With Time

-One of the hallmark traits of a good passive income portfolio is that the cash generators it holds, whether they are stocks, real estate, equity stakes in private businesses, intellectual property, mineral rights, or anything else you can imagine that throws off funds, grow each year so they are throwing off more money than they were the prior year.
-It is important that the growth rate in cash distributions exceed the inflation rate so your household income is always expanding, giving you more capital to give away, reinvest, save, or spend.
+One of the hallmark traits of a good passive income portfolio is that the cash-generators it holds—whether they are stocks, real estate, equity stakes in private businesses, intellectual property, mineral rights, or anything else—grow each year, so they are throwing off more money than they were the prior year.
+It is important that the growth rate in cash distributions exceed the inflation rate, so your household income is always expanding, giving you more capital to give away, reinvest, save, or spend.

-General Electric has increased its dividend several times in the past few years, too, although it still has not reached the level to which it had previously climbed prior to the Great Recession.
-A good company is one that is able and willing to constantly increase the dividend payout to its owners so they get ever-growing dividend checks because the underlying operations are somehow superior to the typical organization.
+A good company is one that is able and willing to constantly increase the dividend payout to its owners, so they get ever-growing dividend checks because the underlying operations are somehow superior to the typical organization.
 Think of a firm like Kraft Foods.
-No matter how hard someone tries, Oreo Cookies are probably always going to rank among the world's best-selling cookies.
-Think of Coca-Cola or Pepsi.
+No matter how hard competitors try, Oreo Cookies are probably always going to rank among the world's best-selling cookies.
+Or think of Coca-Cola or Pepsi.
 No matter how much money you invest in a competitor, it will be virtually impossible to unseat the two soft drink giants from their perch atop the carbonated beverage category.

-Using the Passive Income Approach Can Help Protect You From Overpaying for Assets
+Passive Income Keeps You From Overpaying for Assets

 In any event, be careful.
-Passive income investing can serve you well but don't get greedy and overreach for yield.
-As Benjamin Graham reminded us, more money has been lost by investors reaching for an extra half point of passive income than has been stolen at the barrel of a gun.
-He was right.
+Passive income investing can serve you well, but don't get greedy and overreach for yield.
+It's all too easy to lose big reaching for just an extra half-point of passive income.